In light of recent government advice concerning the Covid-19 virus the Town Hall building will be closed to the public until further notice.

 Bollington Flower Club

 A group of enthusiastic amateur genealogists who meet informally almost every month and normally at Bollington Arts Centre.
 Some members have local ancestry but many are researching outside the Cheshire area.
 New members welcome, whether beginners or the more experienced family historian.
 Use the Family History Club Contact Us page to send a message.

 Learn the basics of using the online family history resources Ancestry and Find my Past, and start researching your family tree.
 Sessions available on a one – to – one basis. £5 per hour.
 Bollington Library.
 Tel 01625 378266.
 Booking essential.

 Activities at the Bridgend Centre

 Throughout the week, there are a range of different activities and groups taking place at Bridgend, from Mah Jong to Mindfulness; from Book Club & Creative Writing to Craft Club or jewellery making.
-Sessions cost £3.00 unless otherwise indicated and proceeds after costs go towards the running of the centre.
-The price includes a hot drink and a biscuit.
-The latest Timetable can be downloaded here.
+There is a modest charge which includes a hot drink and a biscuit.
+Bridgend Centre Activity Timetable.

 Bollington Cross and Lowerhouse WI